 The Bonavita takes around 6 minutes to brew a pot of coffee.
 This fits with the Specialty Coffee Association (SCA) recommendations for the time of coffee-to-water contact to be between 6-8 minutes for drip coffee.
-The Bonavita coffee maker also reaches and maintains the optimal water temperature during brewing, has a pre-infusion function and a showerhead for even saturation.
+The Bonavita coffee maker also reaches and maintains the optimal water temperature during brewing, and has a pre-infusion function, and a showerhead for even saturation.

 All of these factors aid the Bonavita in producing delicious well-extracted filter coffee.
 The coffee made by this unassuming coffee maker is the reason it is so well-loved in the coffee world.

 Cleaning the Bonavita coffee maker is a breeze.
 The showerhead, carafe lid, and filter basket are all made of plastic and are dishwasher safe.
 The carafe itself should be washed in hot soapy water.
 Now and then, it will need a deeper clean with cleaning powder.
 The outside of the coffee maker should be wiped down with a damp cloth.
 And that’s it for the regular cleaning.

 Other than that, you need to descale the coffee maker.
 Bonavita recommends doing this every three months or 100 brew cycles.

 Bonavita Drip Coffee Makers